ravindu644/Android-Kernel-Tutorials/README.md

 ---

-**What You'll Need:**
-A Working 🧠, PC/RDP with any Linux GUI distro, Knowledge of basic commands in Linux, Understanding of English.
+**What You'll Need:** A working 🧠, PC/RDP/Server with any Ubuntu/Debian-based distro, knowledge of basic commands in Linux, and Bash/Shell script knowledge, along with an understanding of English.

 #### Additional Notes: